GCJOJO/WorldsColliding/README.md

 <ins>__How to build__</ins>:
 1) Install Java JDK 17
-2) Open command prompt or and IDE and run :
+2) Open command prompt or any IDE and run :
  ```./gradlew build```
 3) Enjoy !